 The Company operates its business through two sectors, the Dairy Products sector composed of the Dairy Products sector (Canada and other) and the Dairy Products sector (USA), and the Grocery Products sector.
-The Dairy Products sectors and the Grocery Products sector represent respectively 95.3% and 4.7% of the Company's total sales.
+The Dairy Products sectors and the Grocery Products sector represent respectively 95.9% and 4.1% of the Company's total sales.
 The Dairy Products sector (Canada and other) is composed of the Dairy Products division (Canada) and the Dairy Products division (Argentina); the Dairy Products sector (USA) is composed of the Cheese division (USA); and the Grocery Products sector is composed of the Bakery division.

-The Company's total consolidated sales are made as to 64.0% in Canada, as to 34.8% in the United States and as to 1.2% in Argentina.
-Through its two sectors, the Company operates 43 manufacturing facilities and employs almost 7,500 employees.
+The Company's total consolidated sales are made as to 62.4% in Canada, as to 33.7% in the United States and as to 3.9% in Argentina.
+Through its two sectors, the Company operates 46 manufacturing facilities and employs approximately 8,500 employees.